Teachings of the Buddha

 The Buddha defined true happiness as inner peace—freedom from craving, attachment, and ignorance through mindful and compassionate living.

-What Is the Law of Karma According to the Buddha?
+What Is the First Sermon of the Buddha?

-What Is the Law of Karma According to the Buddha?
+What Is the First Sermon of the Buddha?

 What Is the Noble Silence Taught by the Buddha?